Katsutami7moto/online-library-parser/README.md

 ```commandline
 python3 render_website.py
 ```
 You can open the website [here](http://127.0.0.1:5500/) while it's local, or stop the script and open pages from `pages` directory.
-Press `Читать` button to open text filr of a book.
+Press `Читать` button to open text file of a book.

 ## GitHub Pages website

-An example of the webite is available [here](https://katsutami7moto.github.io/online-library-parser/pages/index1.html).
+An example of the website is available [here](https://katsutami7moto.github.io/online-library-parser/pages/index1.html).

 ## Project Goals